eitanyaffe/mview/docs/profiles.md

   - `clip_margin`: Margin of error in bases when checking read start/end positions (default 10).
   - `min_mutations_percent`: Minimum mutations percentage threshold with preset options (0%, 0.01%, 0.1%, 1%, 10%).
 Default 0%.
 Filters out alignments with mutation rate below this threshold.
   - `max_mutations_percent`: Maximum mutations percentage threshold with preset options (0%, 0.01%, 0.1%, 1%, 10%).
 Default 10%.
 Special case: 0% = only alignments with zero mutations.
 Otherwise filters out alignments with mutation rate above this threshold.
+  - `min_indel_length`: Minimum indel length to include in mutation density calculations (default 3).
+Indels shorter than this threshold are filtered out from mutation counts and density calculations to reduce noise from sequencing artifacts.
+Set to 0 to include all indels.

 #### Full mode parameters
   - `full_style`: